ShiferawAbel/ethiopian_date_picker/README.md

 Ethiopian Date Picker
-A highly customizable and localized Ethiopian date picker for Flutter applications, designed for easy date selection and integration.
+A highly customizable and localized Ethiopian date picker for Flutter applications, designed for easy date selection and seamless integration with Gregorian date systems.

 ✨ Features
+Bidirectional Calendar Conversion:

+Input Flexibility: Accepts standard Gregorian DateTime objects for initialDate, firstDate, and lastDate.
+These are automatically converted and displayed in the Ethiopian calendar.

+Seamless Output: Returns the user-selected Ethiopian date as a standard Gregorian DateTime object, ensuring effortless compatibility with your existing application logic.

-Ethiopian Calendar Support: Select dates using the Ethiopian calendar system.
+Ethiopian Calendar Display: Provides a customizable dialog-based date picker presenting dates in the Ethiopian calendar system.

-Gregorian Conversion: Automatically converts the selected Ethiopian date to its Gregorian equivalent (DateTime object) upon selection.

 Intuitive Navigation:

-Effortless month-by-month navigation.
+Effortless month-by-month navigation using chevron buttons.

-Quick year selection via a dropdown grid.
+Quick year selection via a convenient dropdown grid.

-Date Range Constraints: Define firstDay and lastDay to limit selectable dates, visually graying out unavailable days and restricting navigation.
+Date Range Constraints: Define firstDate and lastDate (in Gregorian) to limit selectable dates; unavailable days are visually grayed out and navigation respects these boundaries.

 Clear Visual Feedback: